coolya/some-modelix-samples/README.md

      The dashboard provides access to model knowledge through a browser.
      As it is conforming to the OpenAPI specification, the dashboard is able to obtain the model content from both backend implementations.
-     However, the dashboard is consequently limited by the chosen API implementation.
+     However, the dashboard is consequently limited by the chosen backend.

      For more details, also see the [`spa-dashboard-angular` README.md](spa-dashboard-angular/README.md) for details.